 The hard water minerals are also released into the drains when the softening media is saturated with mineral ions.
 According to EPA reports, the discharge from the softening media may actually be beneficial to the soil.

 There is a positive aspect to using a salt-based water softener.
 This is because it means that less soap, detergents, and shampoo are used for cleaning.
 These products have compounds and chemicals such as phosphates.
-The approximate amount of compounds that negatively affect the environment are reduced by about 50%.
+The approximate amount of compounds that negatively affect the environment is reduced by about 50%.

-Salt-free Water Softener
+Salt-free Water Softeners

 The system does not deal with hard water ions in the saltless water softener.
 Therefore, the hardness levels remain the same.
 Saltless softeners do not need water to flush out any trapped mineral ions.